top of page

 3. Comparison of modern China Export Art market with the past.

-Commercial Competition and Regional Gateways.
+Commercial Competition and Regional Gateways

-China’s export goods in the Asian context, compared with other Asian producers (e.g. Singapore, Thailand, India & others).
+Scope: China’s export goods in the Asian context, compared with other Asian producers (e.g. Singapore, Thailand, India & others).

 1. How did export art from other Asian countries compare to China’s export markets in terms of quality, quantity, material types, responding to Western tastes?
 What were these objects?